 Nevertheless, DRQM is relational insofar as the quantum state represents modal facts about what would happen in an interaction between a systems S and an observer O from the perspective of O. If Alice assigns the state $|\uparrow\rangle_S$ to a particle, then this is a description of what would happen were she to interact with S. We can thus ask the same question as we asked of RRQM: is it possible to reveal how any two such relative states are made true by reality from one perspective?
 This is what realism demands, but it is fairly easy to show that this is not possible.
-For there is no quantum state that describes, from a third perspective S'', what would happen in an interaction between S and S'(i.e. Alice or Bob), since a quantum state of some system relative to S'' can only describe what would happen if that system were to interact with S''.
-It may seem as if the quantum state of S and S' relative to S'' describes the interaction between S and S', but this is a mistake: "the quantum description of S and S' relative to S'' is merely an interaction state describing the dynamics that would take effect if S'' were to interact with S and/or S'."
+For there is no quantum state (nor any other element of the quantum formalism) that describes, from a third perspective S'', what would happen in an interaction between S and S' (i.e. Alice or Bob), since a quantum state of some system relative to S'' can only describe what would happen if that system were to interact with S''.
+It may seem as if the quantum state of S and S' relative to S'' describes the interaction between S and S', but this is a mistake: "the quantum description of S and S' relative to S'' is merely an interaction state describing the dynamics that would take effect if S'' were to interact with S and/or S'" (Adlam 2022, p.
+16).
 Notice that this problem is particular to the dynamical interpretation of RQM.
-If quantum states represent occurrent state, then the occurrent state of S and S' relative to S'' also encodes the occurrent state of S relative to S' (conditional on CPL).
-But interaction states are not recursively embeddable in this way, because an interaction between S'' and S and/or S' need not constitute an interaction between Sand S' (and vice versa).
+If quantum states are occurrent states, then the occurrent state of S and S' relative to S'' also encodes the occurrent state of S relative to S' (conditional on CPL).
+But interaction states are not recursively embeddable in this way, because an interaction between S'' and S and/or S' need not constitute an interaction between S and S' (and vice versa).